VOLTTRON/volttron/README.md

     list-bindings       list all bindings with exchange
     list-federation-parameters
                         list all federation parameters
-    list-connections    list open connections
+    list-shovel-parameters
+                        list all shovel parameters
+    list-policies       list all policies
     remove-vhosts       Remove virtual host/s
     remove-users        Remove virtual user/s
     remove-exchanges    Remove exchange/s
     remove-queues       Remove queue/s
+    remove-federation-parameters
+                        Remove federation parameter
+    remove-shovel-parameters
+                        Remove shovel parameter
+    remove-policies     Remove policy

 ```

 ## Multi-Platform Deployment With RabbitMQ Message bus
 We can configure multi-platform VOLTTRON setup with RabbitMQ message bus using built-in "federation" feature provided by RabbitMQ.
 The
 first step to do so would be to identify upstream servers (publisher nodes) and downstream servers (collector nodes).
-To create a RabbitMQ federation, we have to configure upstream servers and make the VOLTTRON exchange "federated".
+To create a RabbitMQ federation, we have to configure upstream servers on the downstream server and make the VOLTTRON exchange "federated".

 On the downstream server (collector node),